 Pasta e Fagioli soup is an Italian style soup loaded with meat, creamy beans, hearty vegetable, tender pasta and a ton of aromatics.
 This Olive Garden soup recipe is even better than the original, so if you like Pasta E Fagioli from Olive Garden, you’ll love ours.
-Serve it with our garlic dinner rolls for a full meal.

 This Olive Garden Pasta e Fagioli recipe is quick and easy and made with ingredients you probably already have on hand.
 It’s ready to go in under 40 minutes when making the stovetop version.
 It’s the ultimate comfort food during the cold winter months, along with our Zuppa Toscana Olive Garden Soup recipe y’all love.